Exploring Oaxaca’s Markets

 Your Turn

-Ask permission and take photo of signage, preferably eco signs!
-Add these photos with the name of the market to World Signs
+- Ask permission and take photo of signage, preferably eco signs!
+Share your fave pics on relevant social web channels.
+We pay attention to Facebook, Flickr, and Twitter.

 Background